 Enjoy the benefits of a combined career path – by leading a research group at a Max Planck Institute while taking up a professorship at our university.
-This is an opportunity with long-term prospects and it is only available through the joint appointments offered by the Technical University of Munich (TUM) and the Max Planck Society (MPG).

 This program offers highly qualified young scientists the chance to embark on and plan a long-term academic career at one of Europe’s top universities.
 Appointees manage their research work and teaching hours independently and are rewarded with an attractive entry package, responsibility for their own research group, and academic freedom.